John of Gaunt: Death

 The tomb of Gaunt and Blanche of Lancaster in St. Paul's Cathedral, as represented in an etching of 1658 by Wenceslaus Hollar.
 The etching includes a number of inaccuracies, for example in not showing the couple with joined hands.

 John of Gaunt died of natural causes on 3 February 1399 at Leicester Castle, with his third wife Katherine by his side.

 He was buried beside his first wife, Blanche of Lancaster, in the choir of St Paul's Cathedral, adjacent to the high altar.
 Their magnificent tomb had been designed and executed between 1374 and 1380 by Henry Yevele with the assistance of Thomas Wrek, at a total cost of £592.
 The two alabaster effigies were notable for having their right hands joined.
 An adjacent chantry chapel was added between 1399 and 1403.
-During the reformation when other stonework in the cathedral was taken down in 1552, the tomb was spared by a command of the council, but was stripped plain.
+During the reformation when other stonework in the cathedral was taken down in 1552, the tomb was spared by a command of the Privy Council, but was stripped plain.
 (Note: "The xxv. day of October was the pluckynge downe of alle the alteres and chappelles in alle Powlles churche, with alle the toumes, at the commandment of the byshoppe then beynge Nicolas Rydley, and alle the goodly stoneworke that stode behynde the hye alter, and the place for the prest, dekyne, and subdekyne; and wolde a pullyd downe John a Gauntes tome but there was a commandment [to] the contrary from the counsell, and soo yt was made alle playne as it aperes."
 The Chronicle of the Grey Friars of London) During the period of the Interregnum (1649–1660) it was severely damaged, and perhaps destroyed; anything that survived was lost (with the rest of the cathedral) in the Great Fire of London of 1666.
 A wall memorial in the crypt of the present cathedral lists Gaunt's as among the important lost monuments.